 Figure 2 shows typical traces of trials in relatively successful cases.
-It seems good enough in terms of learning performance even if we do not introduce an avoidance behavior, but it is a very rare case as the reader can easily understand from Figure 3 that shows the cumulative reward of 50 cases.
+Figure 3 shows the cumulative reward of 50 cases.
 The number of cumulative reward at 30,000th step is less than 30 in 43 cases out of 50 cases without avoidance, though the number is 49 in the worst case with avoidance behavior.